 Meet CNA Turned MA Lorraine Windom

-Lorraine Windom was a content certified nurse assistant a couple years ago, working at a hospital in Dallas.
+Lorraine Windom was a content-certified nurse assistant a couple of years ago, working at a hospital in Dallas.
 But she knew she wanted more out of her career.

 A strong support system

 Windom worked her CNA job during the day and attended class at Concorde in the evenings.
 So, it was important that she make certain her husband was on board.